dymmond/edgy/docs/transactions.md

 ## Important notes

-Saffier although running on the top of [Databases](https://www.encode.io/databases/) it varies in many aspects and limits some of the unecessary `free-style` usage to make sure it keeps its consistance.
+Edgy although running on the top of [Databases](https://www.encode.io/databases/) it varies in many aspects and limits some of the unecessary `free-style` usage to make sure it keeps its consistance.